 6 dressing travel tips for Americans going abroad.

 First, isn’t it simply fun to say “going abroad”?
 The words conjure the idea that you’re Katharine Hepburn in a 1940s flick.
 You’re casually discussing a transatlantic trip via a luxury liner like the Queen Mary.
+For an American, you will find the standard of dress different in Europe.

 These days we fly, which is devoid of luxury unless you can afford the opulence of first class.
 Setting aside gripes against the airlines cramming folks in like sardines, let’s talk about packing for ten to sixteen days.